HomeFan FilmsStar Wars: Hunt for the Holocron

 It is likewise one of the major reasons for the continuing appeal of Star Wars.
 “I think I use Star Wars the same way the Greeks used their myths,” Spitznagel continues.
 “It’s one of the languages I use to talk about why things are the way they are – good and evil, hope and friendship, light and darkness.
 I’ve found in Star Wars a meaningful collection of symbols that I can use to help make sense of the world, and I’ve been lucky to find like-minded souls who share this ‘religion.’
 George Lucas said that Star Wars doesn’t have enough answers to be a religion, but I think that’s part of why it’s so successful.
 There’s room in there for each person to find his own answers.”

 For Martin Spitznagel, the search for those answers included a ten-year journey that took him from Pittsburgh to Houston to the fictional planet of Elian.
-In the end, his small vision of the Star Wars Universe became reality in the form of Hunt for the Holocron – making that journey worth every minute in the process.
+In the end, his small vision of the Star Wars Universe became reality in the form of Hunt for the Holocron – making that journey worth every minute of the process.

 Anthony Letizia